-There are also requirements to qualifications and training in the field of working environment in Regulations relating to conduct of work (RCW) (in Norwegian only).
+There are also requirements to qualifications and training in the field of working environment in Regulations relating to conduct of work (in Norwegian only).
 They relate to

-- work with chemicals, cf. RCW chapter 3, with the exception of sections 3-23, 3-24 and 3-27, - work with asbestos, cf. RCW chapter 4, with the exception of section 4-4, - work involving risk of being exposed to biological factors, cf. RCW chapter 6, - work with work equipment that requires additional carefulness, cf. RCW chapter 10, with the exception of sections 10-1, 10-2 and 10-3, - maintenance of work equipment, cf. RCW chapter 12, - work involving risk of being exposed to health detrimental noise or mechanical vibrations, cf. RCW chapter 14, with the exception of sections 14-1 14-7 included, and section 14-10, - work involving risk of being exposed to artificial optic radiation, cf. RCW chapter 16, - safety signs and signalling, cf. RCW chapter 22, - work imposing ergonomic strain, cf. RCW chapter 23.
+- a) work with chemicals, cf. those regulations chapter 3, except for sections 3-23, 3-24 and 3-27, - b) work with asbestos, cf. those regulations chapter 4, except for section 4-4, - c) work involving risk of being exposed to biological factors, cf. those regulations chapter 6, - d) work with work equipment that requires additional carefulness, cf. RCW chapter 10, with the exception of sections 10-1, 10-2 and 10-3, - e) maintenance of work equipment, cf. those regulations chapter 12, - f) work involving risk of being exposed to health detrimental noise or mechanical vibrations, cf. those regulations chapter 14, except for sections 14-1 14-7 included, and section 14-10, - g) work involving risk of being exposed to artificial optic radiation, cf. those regulations chapter 16, - h) safety signs and signalling, cf. those regulations chapter 22, - i) work imposing ergonomic strain, cf. those regulations chapter 23.